Non-Human Intelligence

 Reviews & Discussions

-I keep coming back to this book whenever I need guidance on compute.
+I keep coming back to this book whenever I need guidance on Intelligence.
+The tone is encouraging and empowering, even when tackling tough topics.

-This book made me rethink how I approach Intelligence.
+This book made me rethink how I approach compute.

+It’s the kind of book that stays relevant no matter how much you know about debugging.
 The pacing is perfect—never rushed, never dragging.

-It’s the kind of book that stays relevant no matter how much you know about compute.

 I’ve already implemented several ideas from this book into my work with debugging.